hanbin973/greatlakes_umich_snakemake/README.md

 ## Dependencices
 Snakemake is a workflow management tool.
-Youn can install by pip
+You can install it by pip
 ```
 pip install snakemake
 ```